-Paralytic ileus may be caused by surgery on the intestine or certain medications, such as opioids.
+Ileus may be caused by surgery on the intestine or certain medications such as opioids.

-Factors that may increase your chance of having a small bowel obstruction include:
+Factors that may increase your chances of small bowel obstruction include:

 Symptoms of small bowel obstruction often occur in combination.
 Small bowel obstruction may cause: